marvinok26/My-Resume/README.md

-# Portfolio Project - [Project Name]
+# Resume Project

 ## Author
 Marvin Okongo

 ## Overview
-This is my portfolio project, created as part of my independent school project.
-The portfolio serves as a showcase of my skills, projects, and achievements.
+This resume serves as a showcase of my skills, projects, and achievements.
 It provides a glimpse into my journey as a Software Engineer professional and highlights the projects I have worked on.

 ## Features
 - **Project Showcase:** A collection of projects that demonstrate my skills and abilities.